avinashji1302/Weather_Application_Using_Realtime_API/README.md

 ## Technologies Used

-Wather_Application project utilizes the following technologies and libraries:
+Weather_Application project utilizes the following technologies and libraries:

 - React.js: A JavaScript library for building user interfaces.
 - React Router: A routing library for declarative navigation and routing in React applications.